casxavier/Assignment-1/README.md

 Design Process
 --------------
 This website was built to act as my personal portfolio that can be used in th future.
-I want to highlight areas about myself and the projects that I ahve been through.
+I want to highlight areas about myself and the projects that I have been through.
 As i am not experienced in the IT industry, i need to further highlight the skills that i already possess in order to gain the attention of others.
 As a user that visits this website, I want to be attracted them to this website to continue to stay on the website and continue reading.
 As a user, i would also want a website to be clear and concise while not being too wordy, this allows me to better navigate where I am on the website as it is neater and is more pleasing to the eye.